Enterprise

 Economics

-Economics studies everything from the plight of the polar bear to the fear of a "bear market"--the first is about climate change, the second is about the stock market!
+Economics studies everything from the plight of the polar bear to the fear of a "bear market".
+The first is about climate change, the second is about the stock market!
 Economics is therefore the study of everything that improves or worsens our quality of life.
-If you are interested in income, wealth and distribution, and you think analysing economic and resourcing problems, you will enjoy this advanced level course.
+If you are interested in income, wealth and distribution, and you think you would enjoy analysing and evaluating economic problems, you will enjoy this course.